Meet Your Arnold Veterinarians

 Teresa Feldkamp-Kohne, DVM

 A general practitioner at Arnold Animal Hospital since 1992, Dr. Teresa Feldkamp-Kohne grew up in Montana.
-Her passion for veterinary medicine stems from her years growing up around horses, dogs, and cats.
+Her interest for veterinary medicine stems from her years growing up around horses, dogs, and cats.

 She completed her undergraduate education at Carroll College of Montana and received her bachelor's degree in biology in 1987.
 She went on to attend the Washington State University College of Veterinary Medicine and was awarded her doctorate of veterinary medicine in 1991.

-Animal behavior and general medicine are among her many professional interests.
+Teresa is interested in general medicine.
 She is a member of the American Animal Hospital Association, the American Veterinary Medical Association and the Missouri Veterinary Medical Association.

-Dr. Feldkamp-Kohne and her husband, Daniel, are the parents of two daughters, Allison and Amanda.
-Family also includes three cats, Jessie, Henry and Lizzie, and three dogs, Ruby, Echo and Kyra.
-When she's not at Arnold Animal Hospital, Dr. Feldkamp-Kohne enjoys scrapbooking with her mother, painting, travelling and spending time with her family.
+Dr. Feldkamp-Kohne and her husband, Dan, are the parents of two daughters.
+The family also includes three cats and two dogs and 16 chickens.
+When she's not at Arnold Animal Hospital, Dr. Feldkamp-Kohne enjoys scrapbooking with her mother, travelling and spending time with her family.

 Scott Stewart, DVM